 Author: Steig Larsson

 Do not mess with Lisbeth Salander.
-Possibly the most modern entry in this list with a litany of thoroughly modern ailments and qualities (abused as a child; computer hacker; brutal haircuts), Salander is not to be messed with – although many have tried.
+Complete with a litany of thoroughly modern ailments and qualities (computer hacker; brutal haircuts), Salander is not to be messed with – although many have tried.
 Larsson speculated that Salander was what Pippi Longstocking might have been like when she grew up.

 Randle Patrick McMurphy (One Flew Over The Cuckoo’s Nest)